readium/swift-toolkit/docs/Guides/Readium LCP.md

 When importing the publication to the bookshelf, set `allowUserInteraction` to `false` as you don't need the passphrase for accessing the publication metadata and cover.
 If you intend to present the publication using a Navigator, set `allowUserInteraction` to `true` as decryption will be required.

 > [!TIP]
-> To check if a publication is protected with LCP before opening it, you can use `LCPService.isLCPProtected()`.
+> To check if an asset is protected with LCP before opening it, you can use `asset.format.conformsTo(.lcp)`.

 ### Using the opened `Publication`